rwoolive/usda-cdp-microbes/README.md

-Data and R code associated with the manuscript Wooliver et al. 2025, submitted to Frontiers in Microbiology July 11, 2025.
+Data and R code associated with the manuscript "Microbial communities and their association with soil health indicators under row cash crop and cover crop diversification: A case study", published in Frontiers in Microbiology (link: https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2025.1664417/full).

 Raw sequence data associated with this analysis are available at NCBI SRA under BioProject ID PRJNA1265188.